-According to International Living Magazine, Malta has the best-rated climate in the world allowing you to swim even in the winter months.
+According to International Living Magazine, Malta has one of the best-rated climates in the world, allowing you to swim even in the winter months.
 If you're looking for blue skies and clear waters, you've found just the place!
 If the Blue Lagoon in Comino Island proves to be just a small glimpse of the wonderful wonders that await you in Malta, then be sure to read on and you’ll be booking flights before #9.

-Quality of natural light and weather are perfect for filming and photography in Malta, meaning many filmmakers come here to bring their imagination to life on-screen.
-See snippets of these magical islands in World War Z, Kon Tiki, The Da Vinci Code, Troy, Gladiator, The League of Extraordinary Gentlemen and of course our beloved Game of Thrones.
-A big fan?
-Do a walk around the series past filming locations and relive the scenes in The Red Keep with a Game of Thrones Tours.
+Quality of natural light and weather conditions are perfect for filming and photography in Malta, meaning many filmmakers come here to bring their imagination to life on-screen.
+See snippets of these magical islands in World War Z, Kon-Tiki, The Da Vinci Code, Troy, Gladiator, The League of Extraordinary Gentlemen and of course, the ever popular HBO series Game of Thrones.
+Are you a big fan?
+Make sure you walk around the series past filming locations and relive the scenes in The Red Keep with a Game of Thrones tour.
 The very popular Popeye Village, still stands as it was in the 1980 musical production starring Robin Williams as the spinach-loving sailor.

-The famous Azure Window is found on the island of Gozo and is simply put, pretty cool.
-The limestone arch is sadly falling apart so if you want to see it for yourself, you will need to book a trip quick.
-Meters away is another natural phenomenon, the Blue Hole.
-This swimming spot is like a vertical chimney, connecting to the ocean a few meters below.
+The famous Blue Hole is found on the island of Gozo and simply put, it is pretty cool.
+This swimming spot is like a vertical chimney, connecting you to the ocean a few meters below.
 It is home to fire worms, sea horses and octopi making it an interesting dive site.
 You can access this bucket-list dive with ease from the Radisson Blu Resort & Spa, Malta, Golden Sands.

 Malta is a natural beauty but has a grand total of 0% forest coverage.
 Caves, cliffs, an exciting underwater world and beaches that will turn you green with envy are just some of the amazing nature experiences native to the Maltese Islands.
 Although there are a little less trees than other vacation destinations, the animals don’t seem to care.
-There are plenty birds, reptiles and cute little hedgehogs to be seen.
+There are plenty of birds, reptiles and cute little hedgehogs to be seen and admired.

 Malta has a cave of legends.
 This is said to be the place where the beautiful Calypso kept Odysseus a prisoner of love for seven years in Homers’ ‘The Odyssey’.
-While the cave is cool, the views of Ramla Bay are reason enough to make the trip.
+While the Calypso Cave is cool, the views of Ramla Bay are another reason to make the trip to the island.

 7. Motorcars in Mdina

-The incredibly beautiful walled city of Mdina in the Northern area of Malta was the nation’s old capital from the antiquity to medieval times. and only lets residents and those with a special permit drive on its roads.
+The incredibly beautiful fortified city of Mdina in the Northern area of Malta was the nation’s old capital from the antiquity to medieval times. and only lets residents and those with a special permit drive on its roads.
 Driving can be tricky for some visitors as on the island, you also drive on the left.

 In August each year there is a Ball of the August Moon held at the President’s summer residence, Verdala Palace.
 And yes, you are invited!
 Tickets can be purchased online!

-Fear not when riding around in one of these colorful boats.
-The eyes painted onto the front will keep you safe and sound from any harm, as they are the Eyes of Osiris.
-An old Phoenician custom, these are painted on to protect passengers from evil spirits.
+Fear not when riding around Malta in one of these colorful boats.
+The eyes painted onto the front will keep you safe and sound from any harm, as they are the Eyes of Osiris, an old Phoenician custom wherein these are painted on to protect passengers from evil spirits.
 So... have you booked yet?

 Stay in comfort on the charming island of Malta by choosing one of two Radisson Blu hotels, the Radisson Blu Resort & Spa, Malta, Golden Sands in the north near Gozo and Comino, or Radisson Blu Resort, Malta St. Julian’s just moments from Valletta.